Your First Analysis

 15 Key Takeaways

-Let’s consolidate what you’ve learned about executing complete analyses with BigDataStatMeth, from raw data through final results.
+Let’s consolidate what you’ve learned about executing complete analyses with BigDataStatMeth.

 15.1 Essential Concepts

 Analysis workflows follow a consistent structure regardless of domain or data type.
 Import → quality control → data preparation → analysis → validation → export.
-This pattern applies whether you’re analyzing genomics, climate data, financial time series, or sensor networks.
+This pattern applies whether you’re analysing genomics, climate data, financial time series, or sensor networks.
 The specific QC steps and analysis methods change, but the overall structure remains constant.
-Understanding this framework helps you design new analyses systematically rather than ad hoc, and recognize where different projects share common challenges.

 Quality control must come before analysis, not after.
-Running PCA on data with 30% missing values, duplicate samples, or technical artifacts produces misleading results that look mathematically valid but are scientifically meaningless.
-You can’t fix bad input with good algorithms - garbage in, garbage out applies universally.
-Investing time in QC upfront determines whether your results are interpretable or garbage.
-The temptation to skip QC and “just see what happens” is strong, but resist it.
+Running SVD on data with 30% missing values, duplicate samples, or technical artifacts produces results that look mathematically valid but are scientifically meaningless.
+You can’t fix bad input with good algorithms.
 QC failures discovered after weeks of analysis waste far more time than doing QC correctly from the start.

-Block-wise processing is transparent to the user, hiding complexity while enabling scalability.
-You called bdSVD_hdf5() exactly as you would any function - one function call, simple arguments.
-Behind the scenes, BigDataStatMeth partitioned your matrix into blocks, computed local SVDs, hierarchically merged results, and produced final output.
-This happened automatically without you writing partitioning logic or managing intermediate results.
-This abstraction is the package’s core value: sophisticated algorithms exposed through simple interfaces.
+Block-wise processing is transparent to the user.
+Calling svd() on an HDF5Matrix looks like a single function call with simple arguments.
+Behind the scenes, BigDataStatMeth partitioned the matrix into blocks, computed local SVDs, hierarchically merged the results, and stored the output — all without you writing a single line of partitioning logic.
+This abstraction is the package’s core value: sophisticated algorithms exposed through a familiar R interface.

 Documentation is part of the analysis, not an afterthought.
-The analysis summary you created documents everything needed to reproduce the work: data sources, QC thresholds, parameters, software versions, dates.
-Without this documentation, you’ll forget critical details within weeks.
-Future you (revisiting the analysis), collaborators (extending the work), and reviewers (verifying methods) all depend on thorough documentation.
-Make documentation a habit from the start, not something you do “if you have time” before submitting papers.
+The analysis summary you created captures everything needed to reproduce the work: data sources, QC thresholds, parameters, software versions, dates.
+Without this, you’ll forget critical details within weeks.
+Future you, collaborators, and reviewers all depend on thorough documentation.

 15.2 When to Apply This Workflow